 Students with a permanent or temporary physical disability may have access to cart services.
 The services are individualized and scheduled upon a first-come, first-serve basis.
-Mobility services are provided through the use of three wheelchair accessible carts and a van.
-Both scheduled and unscheduled rides are permitted, and the request form can be submitted through the Cart

-Service Request form.
+Mobility services are provided through the use of four carts, three are wheelchair accessible, and a van.
+Both scheduled and unscheduled rides are permitted, and the request form can be submitted through the Cart Service Request form.